harrisoncramer/Sked_Checker_Text_Bot/README.md

 1) These bots require a running instance of MongoDB in order to work, with an admin user setup.
 While you can reconfigure the DB connection (in the `mongodb/connect/index.js` file) it is not recommended.
 2) The bots also require a working installation of Chromium running on your local machine.
-3) Finally, they require an `.env` file stored in the working directory.
+3) The app also requires an `.env` file stored in the working directory.
 The file must include the following information `MONGO_PASS=**MongoDB Password For admin**` `NODE_ENV=**production OR development**`
+4) When running through the Tor network, you must have Tor installed on the local machine.
+My version of this app runs through Ubuntu 18.04, and an installation guide for Tor is online [here](https://linuxize.com/post/how-to-install-tor-browser-on-ubuntu-18-04/)

 ## Author